qualcomm/resource-tuner/docs/README.md

 ### URM_REGISTER_RES_APPLIER_CB

 Registers a custom resource Applier handler with the system.
 This allows the framework to invoke a user-defined callback when a tune request for a specific resource opcode is encountered.
 A function pointer to the callback is to be registered.
-Now, instead of the default resource handler (provided by resource-tuner), this callback function will be called when a Resource Provisioning Request for this particular resource opcode arrives.
+Now, instead of the default resource handler (provided by URM), this callback function will be called when a Resource Provisioning Request for this particular resource opcode arrives.

 ### Usage Example
 ```cpp